RalphHightower/blog/_posts/2024-10-26-IAmTheEnemyWithin.md

 tags: [Donald Trump, enemy within, natural American citizens, hateful rhetoric, dangerous rhetoric, Pride Boys, Zero Percenters, Oath Losers, insurrection act, military deployment against Amercans citizens]
 categories: [2024 presidential election]
 date: 2024-10-26 5:45 PM
 excerpt: '“The crazy lunatics that we have — the fascists, the Marxists, the communists, the people that we have that are actually running the country, Those people are more dangerous — the enemy from within — than Russia and China and other people. – Donald Trump, former president.
-And let's keep his title as former. @RalphHightower'
+And let us keep his title as former. @RalphHightower'
 #image: 'BASEURL/assets/blog/img/.png'
 #description:
 #permalink: